Charles Robinson was a physician and the first governor of Kansas after its admission into the Union.

 In addition to his practice of medicine, Dr. Robinson assumed the editorship of the Fitchburg News at about the same time as the attention of the country was attracted to Kansas and its struggles.
 He wrote and published several letters concerning the region, which aroused widespread interest.

-At a meeting in Chapman’s Hall in Boston, Eli Thayer delivered an address, and at the close inquired if anyone present was willing to go to Kansas.
+At a meeting in Chapman’s Hall in Boston, Eli Thayer delivered an address, and at the close, inquired if anyone present was willing to go to Kansas.
 Dr. Robinson promptly walked up and signed up, and on June 28, 1854, left Fitchburg for Kansas.
-On September 6th, he and his young wife reached the foot of Mount Oread in Lawrence, Kansas, and here, they established their home.
+On September 6, he and his young wife reached the foot of Mount Oread in Lawrence, Kansas, and here, they established their home.
 He soon became active in locating more emigrants sent out by the Aid Society and was recognized as a leader by the Free-State men.

-His home was destroyed in the Sacking of Lawrence in May 1856; suffered calumny and imprisonment, and was otherwise persecuted on account of his opinions.
+His home was destroyed in the Sacking of Lawrence in May 1856, suffered calumny and imprisonment, and was otherwise persecuted based on his opinions.
 Douglass Brewerton, a correspondent of the New York Herald, wrote of Dr. Robinson in 1856 as follows:

 Dr. Robinson was elected the first governor under the Topeka Constitution, and he was the first commander of the Free-State Militia.
-The Wyandotte Constitution was ratified by a vote of the people on October 4, 1859, and on December 6th, he was elected governor, though he did not assume the duties of the office until after the admission of the state in 1861, just two months before the outbreak of the Civil War.
+The Wyandotte Constitution was ratified by a vote of the people on October 4, 1859.
+On December 6, he was elected governor, though he did not assume the duties of the office until after the admission of the state in 1861, just two months before the outbreak of the Civil War.

 During the Civil War, Robinson was preoccupied with wartime concerns, especially those of his chief rival, the volatile and flamboyant James H. Lane.
 This bitter rivalry culminated in impeachment proceedings against the governor, Secretary of State J.W.
 Robinson, and State Auditor George S. Hillyer.
 Robinson ultimately was acquitted of all charges, but the other two executive officers were convicted and removed from office.
 Despite these political difficulties, one early biographer heralded Robinson: